 California.

 Many students are not interested in transferring to a school within either of these systems or within the state.
-Unfortunately, SRJC is not set up very well to assist students who may be interested in out of state schools or private institutions.
-The credit and transfer system is simply not set up for this.
-IF these are your plans, plan on some snags because this is the way the SRJC counseling system is set up!
-Poor advice from counselors is one of the biggest issues at SRJC.
-They are trained to give out specific information in a specific way that will benefit the state by perpetuating the existing system.
+Unfortunately, SRJC is not set up as well to assist students who may be interested in out of state schools or private institutions.
+The credit and transfer system is simply constructed for this purpose.
+IF these are your plans, make arrangements for running into some "snags" because this is generally the way the SRJC counseling system is oriented.
+Poor advice from counselors is potentially one of the most difficult issues students anywhere may face.
+Counselors MAY have a bias in the manner in which they disbrurse information that may favor in-state college transfer.

 Flaw #2